phorks/vscode-more-actions/README.md

 This extension provides some custom actions that I think should have been included in the set of VS Code builtin commands.

-These are specially useful when combined with the VSCode Neovim extension, since these commands can be called from the `init.lua` file.
+These are especially useful when combined with the VSCode Neovim extension, since these commands can be called from the `init.lua` file.

 Actions: